rt106/rt106.github.io/ALGORITHM_SDK.md

 * results
 * display

 This metadata is documented using a JSON format in rt106SpecificAdaptorDefinitions.json.
 Several examples are provided in _rt106-algorithm-sdk_, _simple-region-growing_, and _wavelet-nuclear-segmentation_.
 Please refer to these as a starting point for your own algorithm's metadata.
+A [JSON schema](https://raw.githubusercontent.com/rt106/rt106-frontend/master/rt106-server/algorithmDescriptionSchema.json) is under development.

 Please refer to [REFERENCE.md]() for a detailed description of all the JSON metadata fields for algorithm integration.